 Section A. Election

-Not more than two months after the election of new Voting Members of the Board, the Board shall meet and elect the Society’s four Officers from among the Voting Members: President, Vice-President, Secretary, and Treasurer.
+Not more than two months after the election of new Members of the Board, the Board shall meet and elect the Society’s four Officers from among the Members: President, Vice-President, Secretary, and Treasurer.
 The officers shall immediately assume their duties and responsibilities and shall serve for one year or until their successors are elected.

 The President and Vice-President must be elected members of the Board.
-The Voting Members of the Board may, in the interest of more efficient or more convenient conduct of the Society’s business, select a Secretary and/or Treasurer from among the membership of the Society.
-A Secretary or Treasurer so chosen shall serve as a Nonvoting Member of the Board, attending all Board meetings and carrying out all the duties of the office.
+The Members of the Board may, in the interest of more efficient or more convenient conduct of the Society’s business, select a Secretary and/or Treasurer from among the membership of the Society.
 Section B. Functions

 The President shall preside at all membership meetings and at meetings of the Board and shall be responsible for the agenda of these meetings;